analogdevicesinc/msdk/Examples/MAX32690/EEPROM_Emulator/README.md

 -   Enable the I2C pullup resistors by installing jumpers JP3 and JP4.
 Select the appropriate pull voltage with jumper JP2.
 -   Connect Ready Signal (P2.11) to the pin used for ready signal on your micro.

+If using the MAX32690_144P_CTBGA_EVKIT:
+-   Connect a USB cable between the PC and the J17 (PWR/UART1/UART2) connector.
+-   Install JP8(RX_EN) and JP9(TX_EN) headers.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Close jumper JP17 (LED0 EN).
+-   Close jumper JP18 (LED1 EN).
+-   Connect pins SCL - P2.8 and SDA - P2.7 to the I2C Bus.
+-   Enable the I2C pullup resistors by installing jumpers JP14 and JP14.
+Select the appropriate pull voltage with jumper JP2.
+-   Connect Ready Signal (P2.11) to the pin used for ready signal on your micro.

 If using the MAX32690FTHR:
 -   Connect a USB cable between the PC and the J5 (USB/PWR) connector.
 -   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.